cfe-lab/CFEIntact/DESIGN.md

 ### Core Principle

-**Align what you need, when you need it, at the appropriate granularity**
+**Align what you need, when you need it, at the appropriate granularity - using mappy for everything**

 Instead of:
 ```